Virginia Aquarium: Aviary

 The Virginia Aquarium Aviary was a half-acre habitat located behind the March Pavilion, and was home to 70 birds of about 30 species including a great horned owl, turkey vultures, great blue herons, brown pelicans, fulvous whistling duck, great egrets, and ruddy ducks.
 Many of the birds had been injured and rehabilitated, and could not be released back into the wild.
 The aviary was badly damaged by a storm in the winter of 2015; though no birds were killed, most had to be dispersed to other wildlife centers.
-At the moment there is a crow and osprey on exhibit, with others off exhibit but used for educational programs.
+At the moment there is a crow on exhibit, with others off exhibit but used for educational programs.
 There are no current plans to rebuild the aviary.